1coderookie/Kobra2ProInsights/docs/hardware/powersupply.md

 For making sure that nothing will get through those bigger holes, I hot-glued a piece of mosquito net to it from the inside.
 Instead of drilling holes for the stock fan, I just used two of the existing holes and added some washers for making the screws clamp the fan to the cover.

 *You can find my version at Printables.com: [Anycubic Kobra Go/Neo PSU Cover (Stock Fan!)](https://www.printables.com/de/model/559590-anycubic-kobra-goneo-psu-cover-stock-fan)*
+Don't be irritated by the fact that it's named "Kobra Go/Neo PSU Cover" - the PSU being used here is exactly the same as at the Kobra Go/Neo, so it just fits perfectly.

 The following picture shows the stock cover plate and the 'custom' one (yes, they are the same size, it just doesn't look like that on the picture).